knewplay/course-vex-vrc-in-c/session2.md

 <!-- Illustration:

-VEX clawbot in arena with vision sensor seeing a green triball in front of it, and receiving it as input data that programmer can use in their code with PROS
+VEX clawbot in arena with vision sensor.
+A green triball is in front of it, and it is receiving data as input that a programmer can then use in their program

 -->
 * Imagine a robot is reading vision sensor data as input, and you want to store the data into a variable.
 How do you think the data is represented, and what should the type be of the variable?